Serving All of British Columbia

 Why You Need to Speak With a Vancouver ICBC Lawyer First

-If you have been in a car accident, the last thing you probably want to deal with is ICBC adjusters and lawyers.
+If you have been in a car accident, the last thing you probably want to deal with is ICBC adjusters.
 That is perfectly understandable.
 But the reality is that once you have sustained personal or property damage, time is of the essence.
 There are filing deadlines that must be met, and ICBC will pressure you to resolve your claim as quickly as possible, irrespective of the merits.

 We Speak Your Language